itristenx/nova-universe/README.md

 - `VITE_API_URL` – base URL of the backend API.
 - `VITE_LOGO_URL` – default logo shown before configuration is loaded.
 - `VITE_FAVICON_URL` – default favicon for the page.
+- `VITE_ACTIVATE_URL` – optional URL of the activation page for linking.

 ### Activation App

 - `VITE_API_URL` – backend URL used for the activation request.
+- `VITE_ADMIN_URL` – optional link back to the admin UI shown on the page.

 ### Slack Service